-Performances in diverse venues and festivals have included the Seattle Opera House, Bumbershoot, Folklife Festival, Intiman Theater, ACT Theater, Phoenix Underground, The Limelight, ABC Studios, B.B.
-King’s Times Square, Detroit's Royal Oak Theater, CBGB’s, Galapagos Art Space, Mercury Lounge, Monkeytown, The Gene Frankel, The Red Room, Theatre Row, MoMA, openings, and other events, primarily in New York City, and Seattle, Washington.
+Performance and scores in diverse venues and festivals have included the Seattle Opera House, Bumbershoot, Folklife Festival, Intiman Theater, Daddy Blatzheim (Germany), WDR Television (Germany), Bochum Musiksommer (Germany), ACT Theater, Phoenix Underground, The Limelight, ABC Studios, B.B.
+King’s Times Square, Detroit's Royal Oak Theater, CBGB’s, Galapagos Art Space, Mercury Lounge, Monkeytown, The Gene Frankel, The Red Room, Theatre Row, Symphony Space, MoMA, openings, and other events, primarily in New York City, and Seattle, Washington.

 VIOLIN & VIOLA | STRINGSCHOOL

 Ed has been teaching privately and coaching musicians for over 30 years in Olympia and Seattle, Washington, Eugene, Oregon, New York City, and Windham, Maine.
 Ed has been on the faculty of the Suzuki Institute of Seattle, Tacoma Youth Symphony Music Camp and director of the Thalia Olympic Music Camp.
 In Eugene, he taught for the 4J School District as an orchestra director and conducted sectionals and auditions for the Eugene Youth Symphony.
 He founded and currently teaches at StringSchool

 , a school focused on developing violinists and violists.